korpling/pepperModules-TEIModules/README.md

 ### TEIImporter.metadata.remove

-This flag enables the mechanism to exclude certain metadata defined by the keys in ExcludeMetadataList.
+This flag enables the mechanism to exclude certain metadata defined by the keys in metadata.remove.list .

 <a name="mrl"></a>
 ### TEIImporter.metadata.remove.list

-List of keys of metadata to be omitted.
+Here you can define a list of keys of metadata to be omitted.
 Keys have to be separated by ";", e.g.:
 > ExcludeMetadataList = bibl;date;/fileDesc/publicationStmt/pubPlace

 <a name="mr2"></a>